Amebis/eduVPN/README.md

 Download and run the EXE installer.
 Binaries are published [here](https://github.com/Amebis/eduVPN/releases)

 ## Update
+A self-updating feature has been introduced beggining with version 1.0.11.
+You should be prompted to update when new version is available on client startup.

+To update manually, perform the following steps:
 1. Exit eduVPN client if running.
 2. Perform setup.
 No need to uninstall the previous version first.